ulfalizer/Kconfiglib/README.md

 utilities in the kernel, usually invoked via make targets such as
 <i>menuconfig</i> and <i>defconfig</i>.

-**Update: Mar 13 2015**

-Thanks to a patch from [Philip Craig](https://github.com/philipc) that adds support for the new `allnoconfig_y` option (which sets the user value of certain symbols to `y` during `make allnoconfig` to improve coverage) and fixes an obscure issue with `comment`s inside `choice`s (that didn't affect correctness but made outputs differ) the test suite now passes with Linux v4.0-rc3.
-Very little seems to have changed in the C implementation over the past years, which is nice. :)

 One feature is missing: Kconfiglib assumes the modules symbol is `MODULES`, and will warn if `option modules` is set on some other symbol.
 Let me know if this is a problem for you, as adding support shouldn't be that hard.
 I haven't seen